memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 | `compound`      | "comma-separated components"           | comma-separated values                                                                                  | `foo = <1 2>, [3, 4], "five"`                      |
 -->

-It is again worth mentioning that the `compound` type is only a "catch-all" for custom types.
+Again, it is worth mentioning that the `compound` type is only a "catch-all" for custom types.
 Zephyr does **not** generate any macros for `compound` properties.